-I encountered Nadia’s poetry through the American poet Diana Arterian, who is in the process of translating her work into English, and wanted to commemorate these translations with a musical setting.
-What started as a single commission for a small event quickly grew into an all-consuming passion project for me.
-As I became acquainted with Nadia through her poetry, I found that her words resonated deeply with me.
+I encountered Nadia’s poetry through the American poet Diana Arterian who translated her work into English, and commissioned this piece to as part of the release of her volume of translations.
+As I became acquainted with Nadia through her poetry, her words resonated deeply with me.
 I realized that, had she been alive today, we would have been almost the same age.
 We might have been peers.

-Musically, I am fascinated by space between two musical and linguistic cultures.
-My aim in this setting was to combine the understandability of English with the rich and fragrant sonic world of Dari, to allow the English-speaking listener to come as close to understanding Nadia’s original words as possible.
+Musically, I am fascinated by space between these musical and linguistic cultures.
+My aim in this setting was to combine the immediate graspability of English with the rich and fragrant sonic world of Dari, to allow the English-speaking listener to come as close to understanding Nadia’s original words as possible.

-Nadia’s murder was an attempt on her husband’s part to silence her, to prevent her rise to fame as a poet.
+Nadia’s murder was essentially her husband’s attempt to silence her, to prevent her rise to fame as a poet.
 I hope that my setting of her poetry helps, in some small way, to give her work voice beyond the language and audience for which they were intended.
 Her voice is individual, but her sentiments are universal.

 Note: Currently Gul-e-Dodi is the only movement of the Anjuman Songs that are available.

 And it is often this burden of nothing

 (full text available in score — translated by Diana Arterian)